Individual Counselling Gold Coast

 Life can be fantastic one minute, and devastating the next.
 A major life change may not seem so bad to others, but it will be, for whatever reason, enormously significant to you.
 Society also teaches us that it is undesirable to be unhappy.
 Sometimes we just need to sit with the feeling and process it, or to be validated in our feelings - even if no one else can understand our fear and insecurity.

 Not only that, but when we become depressed our ability to logically process information becomes impaired.
 We are more likely to see things in negative light, when normally we might not.
 This creates a depressive cycle - because once depressed, our ability to see the positive side is diminished and we create a skewed reality about our circumstances.
+But you do not have to go through it alone.
+We are social creatures and we all need that 'Rock of Gibraltar' strength from others from time to time.
+Talking things over with a non-judgemental third party such as a counsellor will help.

 Major Life Changes Include: